 From 1937 to 1952, elected offices in the Society were President, Vice-President, Secretary, and Treasurer, plus a representative from each geographic region (now eight sections in North America).
 This governing board was termed the Council.
 The offices of Secretary and Treasurer were eliminated with the establishment of a volunteer Executive Secretary in 1953.

 In 1963 this became a full-time salaried position.
 In 1968 the title changed to Executive Director to more accurately reflect the responsibilities.
 In 1964 the position of President-Elect was created to allow an indoctrination period for the incoming President.

-The Society has a subunit structure comprised of geographic sections, state and provincial chapters, and working groups.
+The Society has a subunit structure comprised of regional sections, local chapters (typically state- and provincial-based), and working groups.
 The first subunit established was the Northeast Section in 1938.
 The first chapter was established in Minnesota in 1948.